Michigan Business Challenge - Prizes

-Co-sponsored by the Erb Institute for Global Sustainable Enterprise, the goal of this award is to stimulate the creation of new businesses, products or services that harmonize economic, social and environmental considerations.
-The award recognizes the business plan that best integrates sustainability principles within the product/service offerings and underlying operations of the firm; the firm may be either for- or not-for-profit.
-Selection of the winner of the award will be based on the following elements:
+The goal of this award is to stimulate the creation of new businesses, products or services that prioritize social and/or environmental considerations.
+The award recognizes the business plan that best pursues a mission-driven goal through its product/service offerings and underlying operations of the firm; the firm may be either for- or not-for-profit.

 Williamson Award for Cross-Functional Teams: $5,000

 This award is for the most successful team with at least one currently enrolled Ross School of Business student and one currently enrolled College of Engineering student.
 To be considered for this award, teams need to write a one-page Management Team Overview that details the roles and skills of the team members and submit it when the Market and Financial Overview is due in early January.
 Teams apply for the award in Round Two and the most successful cross-functional team within the competition will receive the award.
 There are no additional presentation or documentation requirements for this award.

 Marketing Award sponsored by Marketing Associates (2 awards): $2,500